ferus-web/bali/docs/MANUAL.md

 # Bali Manual
-This manual is largely inspired by Monoucha's manual.
+This manual is largely inspired by Monoucha's manual. \
 **WARNING**: Bali is only tested with the default memory management strategy (ORC).
 It _should_ work with others, but they aren't tested.
-You are on your own if you use them.
+You are on your own if you use them. \
+**WARNING**: If you embed Bali in your program, you must compile it with the C++ backend as Bali relies on some C++ libraries.

 **This manual is largely under construction.
 Report problems if you can.**